Banshee: Keening

 Irish legend speaks of a lament being sung by a fairy woman, or banshee.
 She would sing it when a family member died or was about to die, even if the person had died far away and news of their death had not yet come.
 In those cases, her wailing would be the first warning the household had of the death.

-The banshee also is a predictor of death.
+The banshee is also a predictor of death.
 If someone is about to enter a situation where it is unlikely they will come out alive she will warn people by screaming or wailing, giving rise to a banshee also being known as a wailing woman.

-It is often stated that the banshee laments only the descendants of the pure Milesian stock of Ireland, sometimes clarified as surnames prefixed with O' and Mac, and some accounts even state that each family has its own banshee.
-One account, however, also included the Geraldines, as they had apparently become "more Irish than the Irish themselves," countering the lore ascribing banshees exclusively to those of Milesian stock.
-Other exceptions were the Bunworth Banshee, which heralded the death of the Rev. Charles Bunworth, a name of Anglo-Saxon origin, and the Rossmore banshee, which supposedly heralded the death of a member of the family of Baron Rossmore, whose ancestry was predominantly Scottish and Dutch.
+The banshee was also associated with the death coach, being said to either summon it with her keening or to travel in tandem with it.

 When several banshees appear at once, it indicates the death of someone great or holy.
 The tales sometimes recounted that the woman, though called a fairy, was a ghost, often of a specific murdered woman, or a mother who died in childbirth.

-Origin

-Most, though not all, surnames associated with banshees have the Ó or Mc/Mac prefix – that is, surnames of Goidelic origin, indicating a family native to the Insular Celtic lands rather than those of the Norse, Anglo-Saxon, or Norman.
-Accounts reach as far back as 1380 to the publication of the Cathreim Thoirdhealbhaigh (Triumphs of Torlough) by Sean mac Craith.
-Mentions of banshees can also be found in Norman literature of that time.

-The Ua Briain banshee is thought to be named Aibell and the ruler of 25 other banshees who would always be at her attendance.
-It is possible that this particular story is the source of the idea that the wailing of numerous banshees signifies the death of a great person.